 - Would you employ this person again?
 Why/why not?

-Sometimes, a renter will offer you personal or character references to supplement their rental application.
-Some landlords don’t accept these references thinking they’ll be biased in favour of the renter, but they can paint a well-rounded picture of the applicant’s lifestyle and character.
+Sometimes, an applicant will offer you personal or character references to supplement their rental application.
+Some landlords don’t accept these references thinking they’ll be biased in favour of the renter.
+However, in some cases, they can paint a well-rounded picture of the applicant’s lifestyle and character.
 You could ask the following questions of a personal referee: